Eazi-T/Text_classification-model/README.md

 - Learn to use NLP libraries like NLTK, spaCy, and Hugging Face Transformers.
 - Experiment with NLP-specific models such as LSTM, BERT, or other transformer-based models.
 - Gain experience in deploying NLP models via APIs.

+The AG News Classification CSV file from Kaggle was used for this project [Dataset](https://www.kaggle.com/code/haggaghaggag/ag-news-classification-dataset)